macacolouco9989-coder/kas/README.md

         fovCircle.Visible = aimbotConfig.drawFOV and aimbotConfig.enabled
     end

-    -- Aimbot
-    if aimbotConfig.enabled then
+    -- Aimbot (só se o botão estiver pressionado) if aimbotConfig.enabled and keybindHeld then
         local newTarget = findBestTarget()

         if newTarget then